 Ofcom must maintain a complete set of records for as long as required to:

-- Comply with relevant legislation such as the Public Records Act, Data Protection Act, Freedom of Information Act and the Code of Compliance on Records Management.
+- comply with relevant legislation such as the Public Records Act, data protection regulations, Freedom of Information Act and the Code of Compliance on Records Management;

-Failure to manage information in accordance with relevant legislation could have serious consequences for Ofcom, its stakeholders and consumers.
+Failure to manage information in accordance with relevant legislation could have serious consequences for Ofcom and its consumers.
 To ensure Ofcom meets the requirements:

 - Records due for disposal under the records retention policy will be reviewed with each team or function on a regular basis, at least annually.